-Petrella Guidi - The Balcony of Piero Della Francesca
+Petrella Guidi: the Balcony of Piero Della Francesca

 In the green hills of Montefeltro, on the border with that territory that once was governed by the Malatesta of Rimini, you will find landscapes that inspired Renaissance painters like Piero Della Francesca, Raffaello, and Leonardo da Vinci.

 One landscape, in particular, caught my attention: it stretches on the tops and the chalk cliffs of the Valmarecchia Valley.
-We are in the little Medieval town of Petrella Guidi, not far away from Sant’Agata Feltria, a place of reflection and creative idleness.
+We are in the small Medieval town of Petrella Guidi, not far away from Sant’Agata Feltria, a place of reflection and creative idleness.

 Here, at the foot of the remains of an ancient castle tower, you will be left astounded by the breathtaking landscape, the same Piero Della Francesca painted in his well-known artwork The Baptism of Christ (London, National Gallery).

-Tredozio - The Smallest Volcano in the World
+Tredozio: the Smallest Volcano in the World

 A “mini-volcano” hidden in the hills of the inland of Forli.
-Well yes, if we move to Tredozio, one of the many municipalities encircling the Foreste Casentinesi Park, in place of Inferno, we will find this little wonder of nature.
+Well yes, if we move to Tredozio, one of the many municipalities encircling the Foreste Casentinesi National Park, in place of Inferno, we will find this little wonder of nature.